nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 * _host species taxonomy for samples and subjects_
 * _basic support for arranging experimental resources into sub-collections based on a hierarchy of projects or studies_

 The full specification is outlined, but not under active development.
-It will be formalized in the coming months and implemented in a later demo.
+It will be formalized in the coming months.
+Importantly, Level 2 concepts are considered protected data at many sites,so implementation of this level will be limited by the CFDEs abiity to get protected data access.

 ---